Translationally-Invariant Universal Quantum Hamiltonians in 1D: Introduction

 is a universal model, where $\Delta$ and $T$ are parameters of the Hamiltonian, and the first sum is over adjacent sites along the chain. \end{theorem} By varying the size of the chain $N$ that this Hamiltonian is acting on, and tuning the $\Delta$ and $T$ parameters in the construction, this Hamiltonian can replicate (again in the precise sense of~\cite{Cubitt:2017}) all quantum many body physics.
 We are able to demonstrate that constructing a universal model with no free parameters is not possible, but the existence of a universal model with just one free parameter is left as an open question.

 The remainder of the paper is set out as follows.
-In \cref{preliminaries} the necessary background is summarised, before going on to provide technical details of the new universality method and results in \cref{universality}.
+In \cref{preliminaries} we cover the necessary background regarding the theory of simulation, and encoding computation into ground states of \QMA-hard Hamiltonians.
+In \cref{sec:overview} we give an overview of the new method for proving universality, and our two new universal constructions.
+Reading these sections should be enough to gain an intuitive understanding of our approach and our results.
+The full proofs of our results are given in \cref{universality} - this section may be skipped on an initial reading if you are primarily interested in understanding the general approach, or the applications of the results.
 The complexity theory implications are discussed in \cref{sec:complexity}, while in \cref{holography-implications} the new toy model of holographic duality is constructed.
 Avenues for future research, are discussed in \cref{discussion}.